robinagandhi/swa/README.md

 This repository includes things related to the Software Assurance course at UNO

+## Supplies
+* Bringing a laptop to class is highly encouraged for in-class activities.
+* A notebook and pencil.

 ## Class Topics

 1. Collaborating when working on Software